The Key to Puppy Socialisation

 Smart Bark is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more

-Puppy socialisation can go along way to preventing anxiety developing.
+Socialisation can go along way to preventing anxiety developing in you puppy.
 Introducing your puppy to new experiences, people, animals and places can help to avoid an anxious response in the future.
 So what is puppy socialisation and why is important for a healthy dog?

 Puppies grow up so quickly that it’s essential to socialise them when they’re at their most inquisitive and responsive of their surroundings – usually between 4 and 12 weeks old.

-Puppy socialisation classes are a great idea as they provide lots of good advice that will help you raise your puppy.
+Once they're vaccinated, puppy socialisation classes are a great idea as they provide lots of good advice that will help you raise your puppy.
 They should be fun for both you and your puppy and it is a good idea to visit one without your puppy to see if you like the tutor's methods.
-Only attend if they use kind, positive methods for teaching both puppies and people.
-Simply search for 'puppy socialisation classes near me'.

 1. Household Sounds